Skip to main content

 Content Search URL List

-We can quickly sort this data by clicking the column heading for any search phrase we want to sort by.
+We can quickly sort this data by clicking the column heading for any rule we want to sort by.

 Sort URL List Data

-As always with URL Lists, you can add or remove columns so that you can easily combine technical crawl data with your extracted data.
+As always with URL Lists, you can add or remove columns so that you can easily combine technical crawl data with your content search data.
 You can also create filters on the data to gain additional insights.

 Advanced filter on content search